Anicodeth/Code-challenge-solutions/README.md

 # Code-challenge-solutions
-Solutions for multiple Leetcode and other platform programming challenges.
+Solutions for multiple Leetcode, hackerrank and other platform programming challenges.